Jamieson Greer – USTR

 Career

-In April 2025,[18] Greer was appointed as Acting Director of the Office of Government Ethics and as Acting Special Counsel of the Office of Special Counsel.[19][20]
-On August 26, 2025, Greer was succeeded by Eric Ueland as Acting Director of the Office of Government Ethics.[21]
+On March 26, 2025, Greer was appointed as the acting director of the Office of Government Ethics and as the acting special counsel of the United States.[31]
+Charles Baldis, a former Senate staffer, managed the Office of Special Counsel on Greer’s behalf.[32]
+In August, Trump named Eric Ueland to succeed Greer as the acting director of the Office of Government Ethics.[33]

 Views

-Greer supports tougher economic policies towards China, including the aggressive enforcement of the trade deal that resulted from the China–United States trade war and using export controls and sanctions against China.[23]
-He supports trade deals with countries such as the United Kingdom, Kenya, the Philippines and India to counter China, as well as restoring the U.S. manufacturing base.[24][23]
+Greer supports implementing tougher economic policies towards China, including the aggressive enforcement of the trade deal that resulted from the China–United States trade war and using export controls and sanctions against China.[38]
+He supports trade deals with countries such as the United Kingdom, Kenya, the Philippines, and India to counter China, as well as restoring the U.S. manufacturing base.[39]
+Greer praised the Phase One trade deal signed between Trump and Chinese vice premier Liu He in January 2020.[40]
+He has called for broadening tariffs on Chinese products to encompass other countries that manufacture products from Chinese companies.[41]

 References